Amebelodon: Taxonomy

+Description

+A. floridanus fossils are characterised by a more primitive dental morphology as compared to A. fricki.
+A. floridanus also possesses distinctive mandibular tusks that further distinguish it from A. fricki.

 Paleobiology

 Like other typical gomphotheres, Amebelodon possessed two sets of tusks, one upper set, (much like those found on modern elephants), and one lower set that extended from the very front of the lower jaws.
 However, as mentioned above, the lower tusks of the Amebelodon were distinctive in that they were relatively long, slender, and flattened.
 Because of the resemblance of these lower tusks to shovels, Amebelodon is commonly referred to as a "shovel-tusked" gomphothere (another shovel-tusked gomphothere that may or may not be closely related to Amebelodon is Platybelodon).
 There has long been an assumption that these lower tusks were actually used as shovels by the animal during feeding, presumably to dig up water plants.
 However, an analysis of wear patterns has shown that these lower tusks were most likely used in a variety of ways in addition to shoveling, including scraping bark from trees.
 Overall, the evidence indicates that this animal was a versatile browser (an animal that eats broad-leaved plants rather than grass), feeding in both wet and dry settings in a variety of ways.
 For reasons that are not clearly explained in the literature, Amebelodon is usually portrayed with a short, flap-like trunk (this is true of the associated picture).
 However, considerable evidence indicates that Amebelodon actually had a long, flexible trunk very much like that found in modern elephants, and that it probably was important for feeding, drinking, etc.